Was that a Wolf?

 Human Perspectives

-A Personal Account of a Dog Killed by Wolves, by anonymous resident of Ely, MN
+A Personal Account of a Dog Killed by Wolves, by an anonymous resident of Ely, MN

 Keeping the Wolf from the Door, by John Hart, wildlife biologist with the U.S. Department of Agriculture – Wildlife Services program in Minnesota